 Those not eligible for this scholarship:

-- Those that have been in receipt of a Brunel International Scholarship previously, either as part of current or earlier studies or those that are awarded the Brunel International Scholarship in 2017/18.
+- Those that have been in receipt of a Brunel International Scholarship previously, either as part of current or earlier studies or those that have been awarded the Brunel International Scholarship in any previous academic year.

 - Students who have made Brunel their Firm choice in Clearing or Adjustment.

 - Those registering on the Medicine MBBS course.